karlgluck/tcltools/README.md

 [@describe](./1.0/src/diagnostics/diagnostics.tcl)
 --------------------------------------------------

 Defines a testing framework for TclTools.
-This framework can be accessed by asking for the package "tcltools.diagnostics".
+This framework can be accessed by asking for the package `tcltools.diagnostics`.
 The functionality it provides is based on the Jasmine library for JavaScript.

 None of this code is executed unless `@describe` is turned `@on`.